 Other side effects that may occur are:

-- Scars: scar lines may be noticeable for months following the surgery
+- Scars: scar lines in the eyelid skin may be noticeable for months following the surgery

 As we’ve mentioned previously there are two subtypes of epicanthoplasty - medial and lateral.

-With the medial epicanthoplasty method, the surgeon makes a mold on your natural Mongolian folds.
+With the medial epicanthoplasty method, the surgeon makes a mould on your natural Mongolian folds.
 He will make sutures at the inner corner of the eye.
 This reduces the risk of scars and creates a more natural look.
-This is often done while the patient is getting double eyelid surgery.
-The surgeon will remove the stitched around a week after the surgery.
+This, too, is often carried out while the patient is getting double eyelid surgery.
+The surgeon will remove the stitches around a week after the surgery.

-With the lateral epicanthoplasty, the surgeon will make incisions on the outer corner of the eye.
-This is a method suitable for patients that complain about droopy eyelids.
-The lateral method a wider look.
+With the lateral epicanthoplasty, the surgeon will make very small incisions at the outer corner of the eye and soft tissues.
+Surgical methods like this one are suitable for patients that complain about droopy eyelids.
+The technique achieves a wider look.
 It can also be done during double eyelid surgery.
-The surgeon will remove the stitches in 5-7 days following the surgery.
+The plastic surgeons will remove the stitches in 5-7 days following the surgery.

-On the other hand, epicanthoplasty is a surgery performed on the Mongolian fold, also called the epicanthal fold.
-It’s also a surgery that can be during a double eyelid surgery so that eyes are even bigger.
+On the other hand, epicanthoplasty is an eye surgery performed on the Mongolian fold, also called the epicanthal fold.
+It affects the inner corner of the eyes.
+Then again, it’s also a surgery that can be paired with a double eyelid surgery so that eyes are even bigger.